Best Cheap Health Insurance in Kansas (2025)

 Gold plans give you the highest level of coverage and come with the highest monthly costs.
 You pay more each month for a Gold plan, and you get the benefit of paying a lower portion of your overall health care bills.
 That's because Gold plans have lower deductibles and out-of-pocket maximums.

-Despite the higher monthly rates, Gold plans are a good option if you go to the doctor often or manage a chronic or complex health care issue.
+Despite the more expensive quotes, Gold plans are a good option if you go to the doctor often or manage a chronic or complex health care issue.

 Silver plans: Best for average medical costs